 “I wanted to buy a vehicle from an established brand,” she says, “so I researched the costs involved with replacing battery packs.
 The Ioniq offered peace of mind with a 10-year battery replacement warranty and features a cooling system to manage temperatures on long trips.”

 Another clincher was an annual service cost of $200 compared with $700 for her partner's new car, which is of comparable value.
 “He actually prefers driving my car because it's so much quicker.
 It's like piloting a jet plane.
 I also think the $55,000 purchase price represents good value when you consider all the fuel savings.”

 Trudy routinely charges the Ioniq each night and the car shows a range of about 220km each morning.
 “I usually achieve more, perhaps 230-240km, as energy is regenerated while driving.”

 The car has to fit in with a lifestyle that includes regular out-of-town travel and the use of public charging facilities.
 Her biggest trip in the car is imminent: “Auckland to Taihape is over 400km,

 so I'll have to plan to recharge once or twice along the way.

 “Only once have I been concerned about the battery being depleted before making it to the next charging point.”

 In Trudy's experience, charging station availability is mixed in our fledgling network.
 “I find I have to queue about 60% of the time.
 But my only real gripe is that Auckland Transport suspended the EV priority lanes on Auckland's motorway on-ramps.
 It would be nice if they reinstated those.”

-Reported by Andrew Kerr for our AA Directions Winter 2019 issue
+Reported by Andrew Kerr for our AA Directions Summer 2019 issue